brandonrobertz/autoscrape-py/README.md

         --word_embeddings ./training_data/embeddings/glove.840B.300d.txt \
         [SITE_URL]

-`autoscrape-ml` requires pre-trained HTML/JS character embeddings and word embeddings.
-See `training_data/embeddings/` for more information about that.
-We will make the embeddings public in the near future.

-For a generic language model, we're using the GloVe [300D, 840B token Common Crawl embeddings](https://github.com/stanfordnlp/GloVe#download-pre-trained-word-vectors), which are available online.

-You also need the classifier to be trained on a labeled web page dataset.
-More information will be made available soon.

 ## Data & ML Models

 ![Web code embeddings](https://github.com/brandonrobertz/autoscrape-py/blob/master/images/code_embeddings.png)

+`autoscrape-ml` requires two separate embedding models: a HTML/JS character embeddings and plain word embeddings.
+(You can check `training_data/embeddings/` for more information about the specifics.)

-Visualization of our trained HTML & JavaScript code character-level language model from 61G of StackOverflow data.
+We trained our HTML & JavaScript code character-level language model from 61G of StackOverflow comment data.
+We will make the embeddings public in the near future.
+Until then, you need to train them yourself using something like word2vec on pre-split character data.

+For a generic language model, we're using the GloVe [300D, 840B token Common Crawl embeddings](https://github.com/stanfordnlp/GloVe#download-pre-trained-word-vectors), which is freely available online.

-Once we have all our embeddings and training page data downloaded, we can vectorize it using this convenience script:
+Once we have all our embeddings, we need to take our example training web pages and vectorize them:

     ./vectorize_data.py --loglevel DEBUG \
         --html_embeddings training_data/embeddings/webcode.300d.txt \